 * Click here for rating key

-Bite Restaurant Review: Diminutive Bite consists of a marble-topped, horseshoe-shaped counter and a few tables surrounded by purple swivel chairs and a shiny orange wall, plus some riffs on pop-art and other paintings.
+Bite Restaurant Review: Bite-size Bite consists of a marble-topped, horseshoe-shaped counter and a few tables surrounded by purple swivel chairs and a shiny orange wall.
 This all comes across way better than it sounds, especially in the company of Lisa Astorga-Watel’s Euro-centric, contemporary cuisine.
 Astorga-Watel is the wife of Chez Vatel Bistro’s Damien Watel, but she has a style all her own.
-Small plates, the restaurant’s focus, run the gamut from a successful phyllo-wrapped “cigar” to earthy lamb stew with rice and a somewhat less laudatory lamb chop Provençale, but all show attention to detail and a flair for the original.
-If available, go for the popular lamb “cigar” complete with classic band.
-Though pricey, the butter-poached lobster is simple but a standout.
-We find the eggplant waffle frequently soggy, but perk up at the prospect of “Pato Olivo” over Parmesan risotto.
-Take notice of the specials board that has included a “Ropa Sucia” of seafood and sausage cooked in a paper bag, and look to the waiter/bartender for a more straightforward drink (he keeps good gins) than the fussy cocktails listed as specials.
+Small plates, the restaurant’s focus, run the gamut from a successful phyllo-wrapped “cigar” to earthy lamb stew with rice and a somewhat less laudatory eggplant “waffle” with wild mushrooms.
+But all show attention to detail and a flair for the original.
+Take notice of the specials board; it changes frequently.
+Though the wine list is minimal, cocktails have improved immensely.
+We suggest a Southtown Sazerac or the delicate blackberry lavender smash.